Onheiron/promise-mix/readme.md

 Check out all the extensions for more useful combination methods.

-# Extensions
+# What?

-This module adds four more composition functions to the basic `Promise` Object:
+This module adds four basic composition functions to the basic `Promise` Object:

 1. `aggregate` puts the results of a series of Promise into an aggregate object and passes it downstream as a single promise result.